BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_14.md

 Back at the main village fork, go down.
 In the south side of the city you can pick up hidden *Stardust*, *Big Pearl*, *Repel*, *Chewing Gum*, *Green Shard*, *Red Shard*, *X Sp.
 Atk*, *Full Heal*, *Tiny Mushroom*, and *Antidote*.
 Make sure you save this (or any) Tiny Mushroom for a quest later.

-In the house next to the Pokemon Center, talk to the guy to learn of a glitch in his computer.
+In the house next to the Pokémon Center, talk to the guy to learn of a glitch in his computer.
 Talk to the machine for a short battle gauntlet!

 **MIS5INGN0 4B 8 4 8.
 Field: Glitch Field**
 - Parasect, Lv.
 74, Ability: Effect Spore, Serious Nature, IVs: 10